Featured in the latest Netflix sensation, Chasing Coral, Zack goes deep into the issue of coral bleaching.

 Zack Rago: After graduating, I started working for the non-profit Teens4Oceans and for the company View Into The Blue, which ultimately got involved with the production of Chasing Coral through designing the underwater time-lapse cameras that can be seen in the film.

 Initially, my team designed the time-lapse camera and they hired me as a field technician.
 I was never supposed to be on camera!
 But the producer enjoyed my story and my love for coral, so they decided to include me in the film.
-I ended up traveling the world with them, and on one way or another, ended up being a character.
+I ended up travelling the world with them, and in one way or another, ended up being a character.